wudiha/chrome-extension/README.md

 # chrome-extension

-in progress, buggy but working. snkrs auto submit at 10 a.m
+in progress, buggy but working. simplest snkrs auto submit at 10 a.m

 -> works on payment page only.